Ad

 Updated June 2026 by Ariel Taranski

-Once a thriving railroad hub, South Main helped power Memphis’ early growth, with Central Station fueling hotels, restaurants, and warehouses across the neighborhood.
-But as rail travel declined in the 1950s and ’60s — and following the assassination of Martin Luther King, Jr. in 1968 — the area fell into decline.
-A resurgence began in the 1990s after the opening of the National Civil Rights Museum, sparking a new era of revitalization.
-Today, South Main is once again buzzing with dining, culture, and character.
+Once a bustling railroad hub, South Main played a major role in Memphis’s early growth, with Central Station supporting the hotels, restaurants, and warehouses that lined the neighborhood.
+But as rail travel faded in the 1950s and ’60s, and in the wake of Martin Luther King Jr.’s assassination in 1968, the area began to struggle.
+Things started to turn around in the 1990s with the opening of the National Civil Rights Museum, which helped spark a new chapter for the neighborhood.
+Today, South Main is thriving once again, filled with restaurants, culture, and plenty of character.

 WHERE TO EAT